Jay A. LaVerne

 Condensed Phase Radiolysis

 Examination of the main pathways for medium decomposition due to the passage of ionizing radiation in water, aqueous solutions, liquid hydrocarbons, polymers, resins, and molten salts.

 State Selected Decomposition of Liquid Aromatics

-The radiolytic response of several aromatic compounds are being examined with respect to the contributions made by high energy excited states.
-Molecular hydrogen production from the radiolysis of simple aromatic liquids with gamma rays is extremely low and these componds are typically thought to be radiation inert.
-However, the yield of H2 can increase dramatically with increasing linear energy transfer, LET, of the incident radiation.
+The radiolytic response of several aromatic compounds are being examined with respect to the contributions made by high-energy excited states.
+Molecular hydrogen production from the radiolysis of simple aromatic liquids with gamma rays is extremely low and these compounds are typically thought to be radiation inert.
+However, the yield of molecular hydrogen can increase dramatically with increasing linear energy transfer, LET, of the incident radiation.
 This increase was observed to be almost an order of magnitude from gamma rays to 5 MeV alpha particles.
-Simple heterogeneous substitutions or the addition of side chains has little effect on H2 yields.
-Most important, the yield of H2 was found to be independent of the phase so the simple liquid aromatic compounds can be used to infer radiolytic effects of solid compounds, which are by nature more difficult to examine.
+Simple heterogeneous substitutions or the addition of side chains has little effect on these yields.
+Most important, the yield of molecular hydrogen was found to be independent of the phase so the simple liquid aromatic compounds can be used to infer radiolytic effects of solid compounds, which are by nature more difficult to examine.

 Hydrogen atoms have been observed in the radiolysis of aluminum oxy-hydroxide, boehmite, nanoparticles at room temperature using EPR techniques.
 Trapping sites are located in the interstitial layers occupied by the oxy and hydroxyl groups.
 Little is known about these sites but they must be relatively stable to trap and hold hydrogen atoms for days following radiolysis.
 Hydrogen atoms eventually migrate to the particle surface where they react with adsorbed water to form molecular hydrogen.
 A dry surface made up of only chemisorbed water shows no formation of molecular hydrogen.

 Radiation Stability of Uranyl Clusters